Slow Cooker Birria

 Some days we enjoy our birria as a soul-warming stew topped with fresh onions cilantro and a squeeze of lime.
 Other times we turn it into those famous crispy tacos that everyone's crazy about.
 Either way there's never any leftovers.

 A close-up view of a dark, rich stew with pieces of meat and a single bay leaf on top.
-Pin it
+Save

 A close-up view of a dark, rich stew with pieces of meat and a single bay leaf on top. | kitchenscroll.com